Helping Employees With Noncompete Disputes

 Whether you refer to them as noncompetition contract, covenants not to compete, or noncompete agreements, many employers are now making them a condition of getting a job.
 Because of the current economic environment, many employees sign the noncompetition contracts, covenants not to compete, or noncompete agreement just to get a job.
 Many times the employer includes the noncompete agreement in a stack of paperwork that employees will sign on the first day of work without realizing that is what was signed.
 Some employees don’t realize that covenants not to compete have been included in severance agreements in exchange for a cash payment.

 What are competition or noncompete agreements?
 A noncompetition or noncompete agreement is where agreement your employer will restrict you from engaging in a competing business during your employment, and for a certain period of time after you leave your employment.
 However, some companies will overreach these contracts and attempt to keep former employees from perfectly legitimate job opportunities.
-At The Spitz Law Firm, LLC, we help employees throughout Ohio fight unfair noncompete contracts.
+At Spitz, The Employee’s Law Firm, we help employees throughout Ohio fight unfair noncompete contracts.

 What Is Allowed In Noncompete Contracts?